Getting Started#

 }

-To can use the CLI to get a task as follows:
+You can use the CLI to get a task as follows:

 # propeller-cli tasks view <id>